-(d) If a written protest is not filed within thirty (30) days of the date of the notice of estimated tax or the result of a review, audit or examination, then the estimated tax, review, audit or examination result shall be final, due and payable to the Commission.
+(d) If a written protest is not filed within 30 days of the date of the notice of estimated tax or the result of a review, audit or examination, then the estimated tax, review, audit or examination result shall be final, due and payable to the Commission.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.180 Penalties and Interest for Late Filing.
+4.30.180190 Penalties and interest for late filing.

-(a) A late filing fee of twenty-five dollars (\$25) per month (or quarter) shall be added to all late-filed sales tax reports in addition to interest and penalties.
+(a) A late filing fee of \$25.00 per month, or fraction thereof, shall be added to all late-filed sales tax reports, until a total of one-hundred dollars (\$100) has been reached(or quarter) shall be added to all late-filed sales taxreports in addition to interest and penalties.
+An incomplete return shall be treated as the filing of no return.

-(b) Delinquent sales tax bear interest at the rate of fifteen percent (15%) per annum until paid.
+(b) Delinquent sales taxes bear interest at the rate of 15 percent per annum until paid.

-(c) In addition, delinquent sales tax shall be subject to an additional penalty of 5% per month, or fraction thereof, until a total of 20% of delinquent tax has been reached.
+(c) In addition, delinquent sales tax shall be subject to an additional penalty of five percent per month, or fraction thereof, until a total of 20 percent of delinquent tax has been reached.
 The penalty does not bear interest.